 We wrote a script specifically for our scraping results from the WayBack Machine, which is why we can offer it at such a low price.

 Keep in mind though that our standard WordPress conversion has limited capabilities.
 A webscraper has no access to the database, so we have to reverse-engineer the database, based on the HTML files.
 We build our own theme for every site that looks 100% identical to the archived version.
 However, it will not be as good as a WordPress site that was built from scratch, with a 'real' theme.

 For example, there will be no theme options to change the colors or widget areas.
 Sidebars, footers and headers will usually only be editable in a PHP file.
 Any feature that connects to the backend (such as a contact form) won't work without additional manual fixing.
-For the majority of websites, it will also be impossible to change the theme, without severely disrupting the layout of the pages.
+For the majority of websites, it will be impossible to change the theme, or use third-party page builder plugins.
 Also, all posts and pages are recovered as pages.
 A category page (with multiple posts) will be restored as one page.

 However, the recovered website will have pages that you can edit in the visual editor.
 It also features a menu integration, which means you can add or remove menu-items.
-You will also be able to add plugins in the WordPress dashboard, and edit the header and footer (in php)
+You will also be able to add a number of plugins in the WordPress dashboard, and edit the header and footer (in php)

 So the solution is not perfect, but it is still the best service you can get for this price.

 Some customers only want the content of a website.
 They plan to make significant changes to the layout, such as changing the WordPress theme or adding sidebar widgets.

 For them we have developed a second option which only scrapes the text and images from the posts and pages.
 We originally developed this option for customers who hate to copy-paste all the content manually.
 By default, this version will not have any design; it will be a default WordPress theme.